mcallistertad/embedded-client/README.md

 To build just the library in a Unix-like environment:

     $ make

+This creates the file `bin/libel.a`, which can then be statically linked into your executable (in a Unix-like environment).
+Of course it may be necessary to modify the provided Makefile (or replace it altogether) in order to build the library for your platform.

 To build and run the sample client (after building the library itself):